Rasmus Falk

-Rasmus Falk Jensen (born 15 January 1992) is a Danish professional footballer who plays as a midfielder for and captains Danish Superliga club OB.
+Rasmus Falk Østergaard (born 15 January 1992) is a Danish professional footballer who plays as a midfielder for and captains Danish Superliga club OB.

 Club career

-Falk started his career at Middelfart G&BK and moved to Odense Boldklub (OB) alongside future Tottenham Hotspur and Inter Milan player, Christian Eriksen in 2005.
-In 2009 he signed for OB, where he started playing for the second team, before becoming a part of the first team squad from the 2010–11 season.
-He made his debut for OB in 2010 against AGF.
-Falk then signed a contract extension with OB, keeping him at the club until 30 June 2016.
+OB

+Falk joined Odense Boldklub's (OB) youth academy from hometown club Middelfart G&BK in 2005, aged 13, alongside future Denmark international Christian Eriksen.
+After progressing through OB's youth ranks, he advanced to the club's under-19 side in 2009 before signing a professional contract the following year.
+He made his senior debut on 16 May 2010, coming on as a substitute in a 3–0 Danish Superliga victory over AGF.

+Falk established himself in the first team over the following seasons, contributing to OB's UEFA Europa League campaign in which the club reached the group stage, finishing bottom of their group alongside Fulham, FC Twente and Wisła Kraków.
+In December 2012, with interest from other clubs growing, OB secured his services by extending his contract until June 2016.
+He went on to become one of the club's most consistent performers, with his final season at OB in 2015–16 proving his most productive in terms of goal contributions.
+He departed OB as a free agent at the end of the season after 145 Superliga appearances.

 Copenhagen

 On 20 January 2016, Falk signed a pre-contract with Copenhagen, as he turned down a contract extension for OB, meaning that he could move as a free agent in the summer.
 On 1 July 2016, he officially moved to Copenhagen on a four-year contract.

 Falk made his Copenhagen debut on 13 July 2016 and scored the final goal in the 3–0 Champions League qualification away win over Crusaders.
 In his first season at the club, he won the double; the Danish Superliga and Danish Cup.

 On 5 August 2020, Falk scored the third goal in a 3–0 win over Turkish champions İstanbul Başakşehir to secure a spot in the quarter-finals of the Europa League.